Data and Research

 Small business strategies for supporting employee child care needs

 Small businesses employ nearly half of private-sector workers but often have limited resources to offer benefits like child care.
-This article examines the prevalence of employer-supported child care and the practical strategies small business employ to support working parents.
+This article examines the prevalence of employer-supported child care and the practical strategies small businesses employ to support working parents.

 -